 In 2013, the International Foodservice Manufacturers Association (IFMA) awarded Ken, as one of the recipients of the Silver Plate Awards.
 In 2020, Nation’s Restaurant News Magazine named Ken Toong as one of the most influential non-commercial operators in a reader picks poll.
 Most recently, Produce for Better Health Foundation named Ken the recipient of Foodservice Leader of the Year Award.

-Ken is involved in the community as a member of the Sustainable Business Leadership Council of the Harvard School of Public of Health, The Culinary Institute of America and a trustee of the National Association of College & University Food Services (NACUFS).
+Ken is involved in the community as a member of the Sustainable Business Leadership Council of the Harvard School of Public of Health and The Culinary Institute of America, an executive committee member of UMass Amherst Community Campaign and a trustee of National Association of College & University Food Services (NACUFS).

 Ken received his MBA (Beta Gamma Sigma) from the University of Massachusetts Amherst and a BBA from Acadia University, Nova Scotia.